qiita-spots/qiita/doc/source/index.rst

 deposition.
 Query and interact with Qiita data programmatically.

 If you intend to use Qiita at the `central deployment
-<http://qiita.ucsd.edu>`__ we recommend that you have a look at the file
+<http://qiita.ucsd.edu>`__ we recommend that you have a look at the following
-preparation document:
+tutorials:

 .. toctree::
    :maxdepth: 1

-   tutorials/prepare-templates
+   tutorials/index